rajrawal/Sentiment-Analysis-on-Product-Reviews/README.md

 ## Dataset

 The dataset used in this project contains product reviews from e-commerce platforms.
 It includes text reviews and corresponding sentiment labels (positive or negative).
-The dataset can be found [here](https://github.com/rajrawal/Sentiment-Analysis-on-Product-Reviews/blob/main/appl_1_amazon_pc.csv) (link to the dataset if available).
+The dataset can be found [here](https://github.com/rajrawal/Sentiment-Analysis-on-Product-Reviews/blob/main/appl_1_amazon_pc.csv) .

 ## Data Preprocessing